Solar Impact Partners

-- RSIP identifies impact investors who want to put their money to work building solar and creates a Solar Impact Fund.
+- RSIP recruits impact investors who want to put their money to work building solar, and creates a Solar Impact Fund.

-- RSIP identifies nonprofits with viable locations for solar.
+- RSIP works with nonprofits with viable locations for solar.

 - RSIP develops offers to nonprofits with funds from Solar Impact Fund.